ImperialCollegeLondon/INDI/docs/Segmentation_Slicer.md

 ![segment editor](assets/segmentation/segement_editor.png)

 Now segment the left ventricle using all the tools available.
-Read [this article](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html) from the oficial 3D Slicer documentation to familiarice yourself with the tools.
-The workflow could be as follow:
+Read [this article](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html) from the oficial 3D Slicer documentation to familiarize yourself with the tools.
+The a recommended workflow is as
+follow:

   1. Use the threshold tool to get a segmentation of the whole heart
   2. Using the brush and eraser tools clean up the first segmentation (remove RV, empty spaces, etc.)